Lyme disease and related tick-borne infections

 Post-Lyme Disease Syndrome

 Lyme disease, regardless of stage, is a bacterial infection and hence a curable condition.
 Most people improve after a course of antibiotics.
-However, in some instances people continue to complain of persistent non-specific symptoms such as fatigue, muscle aches, cognitive problems, and headache that last for years after completing antibiotic treatment for the initial infection.
+However, in some instances people continue to complain of persistent non-specific symptoms such as fatigue, muscle aches, cognitive problems, and headache that last for months or even years after completing antibiotic treatment for the initial infection.

 This pattern of symptoms is referred to as post-Lyme disease syndrome, which can resemble fibromyalgia or chronic fatigue syndrome.
 People are considered to have this syndrome if they still have symptoms 6 months after treatment.
 There must also be definitive evidence that a person was originally infected by the B. burgdorferi spirochete.